ayushrajdahal/VideoApp/README.md

 3. `/calculate-charges` calculates total charge, given the video size, length, and file type via Query Parameters

-4. `/stream-video` streams stored video, given the filename as an input
+4. `/stream-video` streams stored video, given the filename as an input (both with and without the file extension)

 To access the API Documentation page, go to http://127.0.0.1:5000/docs